 Status of the missing Suspense episodes: latest news

-Scripts have been acquired through the dedicated work of researchers such as Don Ramlow, Martin Grams, OTR clubs, and various archives.
+Scripts for all 13 missing episodes have been acquired through the dedicated work of researchers such as Don Ramlow, Martin Grams, OTR clubs, and various archives.
 They give us an opportunity to study and appreciate those episodes even if we cannot hear them.
 It is hoped that some of the missing episodes will be recreated.

 The many eras of Suspense

 Suspense went through many discernible and different periods that reflected the visions of its producers and directors, the needs of advertisers, the production technologies available, and the tastes and preferences of the radio audience.
 Because the program lasted 20 years, the changing nature of radio's role in the entertainment industry can also be understood in a grander media context.